 In June 2020, after that initial moment of attention, Rowling indisputably affirmed her anti-trans beliefs — first in a tweet mocking trans-inclusive language, and then in a lengthy manifesto of nearly 4,000 words.
 In it, she supports the scientifically flawed and emotionally abusive narrative that “gender dysphoric teens will grow out of their dysphoria,” and suggests that transgender men assigned female at birth who experience dysphoria as teens probably just need to read more feminist literature to get their heads on straight.

-Perhaps most distressingly, Rowling’s manifesto perpetuates the dangerous TERF narrative that trans women may really be sexual predators in disguise.
+Perhaps most distressingly, Rowling’s manifesto perpetuates the dangerous TERF narrative that trans women may be sexual predators in disguise.
 Rowling argues that the movement to accept trans women as women is “offering cover to predators” who are at any moment about to perpetuate “male violence and sexual assault.”
 That’s the kind of hysteria-based rhetoric that’s been used to deny trans people everything from safe bathrooms to workplace equality; hearing it come from a children’s author is pretty horrific.

 Rowling’s views received international media attention and backlash, but she wasn’t shamed into silence.
 Instead, she seemed to get even more outspoken.
 In August 2020, Rowling returned a human rights award after the president of the presenting association repudiated her transphobic views, claiming that she’d received “thousands of private emails of support” from people “within the trans community” and repeating her assertion that gender identity therapy is dangerous.
 (It’s not, but the body of research seeking to treat gender dysphoria through non-affirmational methods arguably is.)
 In September 2020, she promoted a shop selling transphobic merchandise that bears slogans like “transwomen are men” and “fuck your pronouns.”

 I think many people still haven’t confronted the depth and the vitriol of Rowling’s transphobia.
-If they had, we wouldn’t be having a conversation about whether a Harry Potter TV show should exist.
+If they had, we wouldn’t be having a conversation about whether a Harry Potter TV show or Hogwarts Legacy should exist.
 I believe that most people — even if they don’t understand the ins and outs of trans identity and gender identity — instinctively know that mocking trans people for their anatomy and disregarding people’s pronouns is cruel.
-But it’s clearly been difficult for many people who are aware of Rowling’s statements to grasp that this (former) hero to generations of hopeful children is now openly prejudiced toward trans and nonbinary people.
+But it’s been difficult for many people who are aware of Rowling’s statements to grasp that this (former) hero to generations of hopeful children is now openly prejudiced toward trans and nonbinary people.

 I get how painful it is to accept that.
 It feels like bereavement; in some ways, it is.